AceVPN – High card or a joker? We’re here to find out how much value and performance AceVPN can give customers.

 As you check out, you can choose the billing cycle. $140 triennially comes out to $3.89, as advertised.

 In addition to their two plans, they also offer a free VPN with the features of the premium VPN, focused on providing service to journalists, bloggers, activists, and influencers.

-To get the free VPN, you have to email them saying you want the free VPN and that your career is in line with their limitations.
+In short, to get the free VPN, you have to email them saying you want the free VPN and that your career is in line with their limitations.

 AceVPN allows users to pay using PayPal, mail-in payments, or Bitcoin.
 Nice to see Bitcoin on the list.